squid-cache/squid-cache.github.io/KnowledgeBase/Solaris.rst

 #endif
 }}}
 Cleaner fixes will be developed as soon as they can reasonably be found.

+=== Squid-2.x and older ===

+The following error occurs on Solaris systems using gcc when the Solaris C compiler is not installed:
+{{{
+/usr/bin/rm -f libmiscutil.a
+/usr/bin/false r libmiscutil.a rfc1123.o rfc1738.o util.o ...
+make[1]: *** [libmiscutil.a] Error 255
+make[1]: Leaving directory `/tmp/squid-1.1.11/lib'
+make: *** [all] Error 1
+}}}

+Note on the second line the ''/usr/bin/false''.
+This is supposed to be a path to the ''ar'' program.
+If ''configure'' cannot find ''ar'' on your system, then it substitutes ''false''.

+To fix this you either need to:

+  * Add ''/usr/ccs/bin'' to your PATH.
+This is where the ''ar'' command should be.
+You need to install SUNWbtool if ''ar'' is not there.
+Otherwise,
+  * Install the '''binutils''' package from [[ftp://ftp.gnu.org/gnu/binutils|the GNU FTP site]].
+This package includes programs such as ''ar'', ''as'', and ''ld''.

 == Building from VCS ==